MicrosoftContentModerator/samples-fbPageModeration/README.md

 1. Create a Content Moderator Team
 2. Create Azure Functions that would listen for http events from Content Moderator and Facebook
-3. Create a Facebook Page and App and configureo
+3. Create a Facebook Page and App, and configure

 Once the setup is done, all visitor posts on the Facebook Page would be sent to Content Moderator for executing the content workflow.
 Based on the thresholds specified in your Content Moderator workflow the posts would either be automatically un-hidden or go a through a human-review.